-If you are looking for the Best Things do do in Vermont in Winter, look no further.
-Here you can find a list of the top rated things to do that will allow you to experience the real winter wonderland in the U.S. From snow activities, to the most beautiful covered bridges and all between.
+If you are planning a perfect Vermont itinerary and looking for the best things to do in Vermont in winter, look no further!
+Here you can find a list of the top-rated things to do on your next winter vacation.
+Especially if you are visiting Vermont in December and January, it will allow you to experience the real winter wonderland in the United States and all the holiday festivities!

-Vermont is a Dream Destination, and really one of the best places for a winter vacation, with lovely villages blanketed in snow, plenty of outdoor fun, and indoor activities for the chilly days and nights.
+Vermont is a dream destination, and really one of the best places for a winter vacation in the country, with lovely villages blanketed in snow, plenty of outdoor fun, and indoor activities for the chilly days and nights.
+After having spent my last winter vacation in Vermont with my puppies, I am here now to share all my top picks and tips to make your experience as memorable as mine!

 - Essential Tips for Visiting Vermont in Winter

-- Things to do in Vermont in Winter for Best Experiences
+- Things to do in Vermont in Winter for the Best Experiences

 - Things to do in Vermont in Winter for Outdoor Lovers

-- What is the weather in Vermont in Winter?
+- What is the weather like in Vermont in Winter?

 - What to Pack for winter in Vermont